jainshauryaj/jainshauryaj/README.md

-- 👋 Hi, I’m @jainshauryaj
+- 👋 Hi, I’m Shaurya Jain
-- 👀 I’m interested in Data Science
 - 🌱 I’m currently working as Data Scientist
-- 📫 How to reach me on jainshauyaj@gmail.com
+- 📫 Reach me on jainshauyaj@gmail.com

 <!---
 jainshauryaj/jainshauryaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.